perlwasm/talk-perlcic-2020/index.md

 Note:
 Another challenges for the current implementation of my Wasmtime bindings is that the method used to call and attach WebAssembly functions is probably suboptimal.
-This is a hotspot that we could pretty easily make faster, and I say this from experience working with FFI in Perl.
+This is a hotspot that we could pretty easily make faster, which would be a big benefit.
+I say this from experience working with FFI in Perl.

 ---